Skip to Content

 • .config/vovk.config.mjs

-When vovk init is executed, it checks if the project is a module and if the .config folder exists to create the proper file name.
+When vovk init runs, it checks whether the project uses ES modules and whether the .config folder exists to choose the appropriate filename.

 Config Options

-The config options extend the VovkConfig type from the vovk package and can be used to define the following options:
+The configuration extends the VovkConfig type from the vovk package and exposes the following options:

 emitConfig: boolean | string[]

-Indicates whether the config options should be emitted as the .vovk-schema/_meta.json file.
-If set to true, it will emit all options.
-If set to an array of strings, it will emit only the specified options.
-Default is ["libs", "generatorConfig"].
+Controls whether to emit config options to .vovk-schema/_meta.json.
+If true, emits all options.
+If set to an array of strings, emits only the listed options.
+Default: ["libs"].

 clientTemplateDefs: object

-Extends the template definitions with custom definitions that can be used as the fromTemplates field in the composed client or segmented client.
+Extends template definitions with custom entries that can be used as the fromTemplates field in the composed client or segmented client.

 composedClient: object

-Redefines config options for the composed client, such as outDir, fromTemplates, excludeSegments, etc.
+Overrides configuration for the composed client, such as outDir, fromTemplates, excludeSegments, and more.

 segmentedClient: object

-Redefines config options for the segmented client, such as outDir, fromTemplates, excludeSegments, etc.
+Overrides configuration for the segmented client, such as outDir, fromTemplates, excludeSegments, and more.

 bundle: object

-Redefines config options for the bundle, such as excludeSegments, tsdown build options , etc.
+Overrides options for the bundle, including excludeSegments and tsdown build options .

 modulesDir = 'src/modules'